How To Treat Depression In Teens

 Medically reviewed by Nikki Ciletti, M.Ed, LPC

-Depression is an umbrella term for all depressive disorders listed in the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5).
-These conditions are some of the most common mental illnesses worldwide and can be experienced by people of any age, including children and teens.
+Depression is a serious mental health condition characterized by low mood, fatigue, lack of motivation, and loss of interest.
+The umbrella term depression encompasses the depressive disorders listed in the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5).
+These conditions are some of the most common mental illnesses worldwide and can be experienced by people of any age, including children and adolescents.
 Because of the prevalence of adolescent depression, it can be essential to understand how this mental health condition is treated and what options are available to young people living with its symptoms.

 Find professional support as a parent of a child with depression